1980s: Music

 Country music advanced into a new realm of popularity with youth appeal and record-breaking marks.
 Groundbreaking artists such as Alabama, Hank Williams Jr., Reba McEntire, George Strait, Ricky Skaggs, Janie Fricke, The Judds, and Randy Travis achieved multiple platinum and award status, foreshadowing the genre's popularity explosion in the 1990s.
-Country legends from past decades, such as George Jones, Waylon Jennings, Willie Nelson, Conway Twitty, the Oak Ridge Boys, Kenny Rogers, Dolly Parton, Merle Haggard, Don Williams, Crystal Gayle, Ronnie Milsap, Barbara Mandrell, and the Statler Brothers, remained popular and continued to score hits throughout the decade.
+Country artists from past decades, such as George Jones, Waylon Jennings, Willie Nelson, Conway Twitty, the Oak Ridge Boys, Kenny Rogers, Dolly Parton, Merle Haggard, Don Williams, Crystal Gayle, Ronnie Milsap, Barbara Mandrell, and the Statler Brothers, also remained popular and continued to score hits throughout the decade.

 The techno style of electronic dance music emerged in Detroit, Michigan, during the mid to late 1980s.
 The house music style, another form of electronic dance music, emerged in Chicago, Illinois, in the early 1980s.
 It was initially popularized in mid-1980s discothèques catering to the African-American, Latino and gay communities, first in Chicago, then in New York City and Detroit.
 It eventually reached Europe before becoming infused in mainstream pop and dance music worldwide.

 Leading punk rock bands included Black Flag, Minor Threat, Suicidal Tendencies and Minutemen.
 Punk rock gave birth to many subgenres like hardcore, which in turn gave birth to a few counterculture movements, most notably the Straight Edge movement which began in the early 1980s.
 College rock caught on in the underground scene of the 1980s in a nationwide movement with a distinct D.I.Y approach.
-Bands like the Pixies, R.E.M., The Replacements, Sonic Youth, XTC, The Smiths, Echo & the Bunnymen, The Stone Roses, The Jesus and Mary Chain etc. experienced success in this genre.
+Bands such as the Pixies, R.E.M., The Replacements, Sonic Youth, XTC, The Smiths, Echo & the Bunnymen, The Stone Roses, The Jesus and Mary Chain experienced success in this genre.
 The 1980s also saw the birth of the grunge genre, with the arrival of such bands as Soundgarden and Nirvana.

 Siouxsie and the Banshees and Pigbag were post punk bands.
 New Order and U2 had post punk origins.

 Former Beatle John Lennon and Yoko Ono released their joint number 1 album Double Fantasy in November 1980.
 This was Lennon's final album before his murder in December 1980.
 Led Zeppelin disbanded after drummer John Bonham's 1980 death.
 Brian Johnson became lead singer of AC/DC after predecessor Bon Scott died in 1980.
 Reggae musician Bob Marley died from a lentiginous skin melanoma in 1981.
 Motown singer Marvin Gaye was shot dead by his father in 1984.
 Airplane crashes killed Ozzy Osbourne's guitarist Randy Rhoads in 1982, and Kyu Sakamoto in 1985.
 Karen Carpenter died from complications of anorexia nervosa in 1983.
 Her death resulted in widespread attention and research into eating disorders and body dysmorphia.
 Other deaths include Tim Hardin in 1980, Harry Chapin in 1981, Metallica bassist Cliff Burton in 1986, Andy Gibb in 1988 and Hibari Misora in 1989.